 Aside from retail, the future of work is also being reshaped by Metaverse technology, with examples being witnessed in the financial services industry.
-Propelled by remote working conditions catalysed by COVID-19, VR and AR have enabled colleagues to collaborate efficiently while not in the same space, using features such as chatting, annotating and screen-sharing.
-These technologies are also particularly useful in an individual capacity for data visualisation to analyse financial risks.
+Propelled by remote working conditions catalyzed by COVID-19, VR and AR have enabled colleagues to collaborate efficiently while not in the same space, using features such as chatting, annotating and screen-sharing.
+These technologies are also particularly useful in an individual capacity for data visualization to analyze financial risks.
 However, the crown jewel of the Metaverse’s practical applications is its ability to bring greater convenience to professionals and clients alike, with VR and AR being implemented in client-facing contexts.

 The inclusion of digital technologies in traditional sectors, such as finance, has been an impetus for the increased expectations held by consumers regarding the services they want to be provided with.
 Once providers have made these services available, competitors who wish to remain relevant must keep up with advancements.

 The proliferation of the Metaverse is considered the next unstoppable development in tech, with millions of dollars being injected into virtual experiences and infrastructure, and constant incentives for innovation and competition in the market.
-However, this does not come without challenges, with the EU’s Digital Competition commissioner, Margrethe Vestager, stating that antitrust regulators will be faced with the challenge of crafting a comprehensive virtual reality environment.
+However, this does not come without challenges, with the EU’s Digital Competition commissioner, Margrethe Vestige, stating that antitrust regulators will be faced with the challenge of crafting a comprehensive virtual reality environment.